teiid/teiid-openshift-examples/rdbms-example/README.md

 # Teiid OpenShift Deployment Example

-This execute this sample project requires basic knowledge in
+This sample project builds on basic knowledge of
 * OpenShift
 * Teiid
 * Maven and Java